-It is the beginning of March 2022 two weeks into Russian invasion of Ukraine.
-“The world is watching”, media states and for a good part of the world, that is all it is doing.
+It is the beginning of March 2022, two weeks into the Russian invasion of Ukraine.
+“The world is watching”, the media states, and for a good part of the world, that is all it is doing.

-The Russian invasion of Ukraine question the very meaning of Europeanness and whether this idea can withstand such divisions and polarity that emerge from no longer sharing the values.
-They re-shape our understanding of the West-East dichotomy, though the question should also be whether the division is binary.
+The Russian invasion of Ukraine questions the very meaning of Europeanness and whether this idea can withstand such divisions and polarity that emerge from no longer sharing the values.
+They reshape our understanding of the West-East dichotomy, though the question should also be whether the division is binary.

 Branding a post-conflict place

-Countries, regions and cities with stable economies and in peaceful times, as much as those going through tremulous changes are equally trying to adapt and ultimately manage their international reputation.
-Nation Branding and City Branding, however, goes well beyond promotion, public relations, negotiating identity.
+Countries, regions and cities with stable economies and in peaceful times, as much as those going through tremulous changes, are equally trying to adapt and ultimately manage their international reputation.
+Nation Branding and City Branding, however, go well beyond promotion, public relations, and negotiating identity.
 It is a messy process that includes infrastructure and its shortcomings, national heroes, and oil reserves, as much as the hospitality of people or medieval built heritage.
-A country’s brand includes a pool of associations, with an arguably reciprocal relationship to the country’s reputation and perception.
+A country’s brand includes a pool of associations with an arguably reciprocal relationship to the country’s reputation and perception.

 In the Russian invasion of the Ukraine crisis, the military involvement of European Countries and the rest of the world carries a lot of dangers.
 However, without taking appropriate, sufficient or quick actions, how will this affect the organic images we are building of countries on a daily basis – the same organic images that can be an asset or a burden to the strategic Nation Branding initiatives?